EggPool/BISafe/Roadmap.md

 ## 2. Basic features

 - Entropy gathering
 - New Bismuth address generation
+  (POC ok, see the [Offline Bismuth Address gernerator](./Generator/Readme.md), for cold wallets).
 - Local storage of the keys
 - Display balance and last (all?) transactions
 - Display openfield